aidyp/adp/content/post/mapping-music.md

 Any large computer program is a collection of smaller programs and systems working in harmony to solve problems.
 Application Programming Interfaces are one of mechanisms use to glue these different parts together.

 Spotify presents a **R**E**ST**ful (**R**epresential **S**tate **T**ransfer) API.
-The terminology is a little opaque, but the intuition isn't so tricky.
-The idea is analogous to a vending machine.
+The terminology is a little opaque, but the intuition is easy to grasp.
+Think about how you use a vending machine.
 You provide the vending machine with a code and, if the code is valid, the vending machine provides you back with the drink corresponding to that code.
 We use the digit code as an interface between ourselves and the vending machine.
 That interface was designed by the vending machine manufacturer to make it easy to get the drink you want.

 ![Alt](/pictures/vending_machine.png "thirsty work")

+Abstracting a little, we provided an instruction to the vending machine through an interface.
+The vending machine then carried out that instruction.
 Spotify's API is similar.
 The developers have designed an interface that allows computer programs to easily get the data they want.
 If we want to search a song, we enter a specific search code.
-Then, if the code is valid, Spotify provides you back with the results of your search.
-In Spotify's case, this result is the unique identifier for the song.
+Then, if the code is valid, Spotify carries out a search instruction and provides you back with the results of that search.
+In this case, we get the unique identifier for the song.

 ![Alt](/pictures/spotify_vending_machine.png "hello from the other side")